All About Adam (TV series): Cast

 Ignacio was chosen by Roden during the cyber audition of All About Adam.
-He landed the part of Drew Smith - a gym instructor and the less sex party animal version of Paulo Morales.
-Despite of being a registered nurse, Michael opted for the world of entertainment and he had performed in several theatrical productions such as director Tony Espejo's Beauty And The Beast, in which he played the character Gaston.
+He landed the part of Drew Smith – a gym instructor and the less sex party animal version of Paulo Morales.
+Despite being a registered nurse, Michael opted for the world of entertainment and he had performed in several theatrical productions such as director Tony Espejo's Beauty and the Beast, in which he played the character Gaston.